jlndk/devoops/report/01_Introduction.md

 # Devoops Project Report

 This document is the final report of Group D(evOops) for course "DevOps, Software Evolution and Software Maintenance" at IT University of Copenhagen.
-This report covers a project done February to May in 2020 by the following members:
+The report covers a project done in the period of February to May of 2020 by the following members:
 - Hjalte Sorgenfrei Mac Dalland, hjda@itu.dk
 - Jakob Isrealsen, jais@itu.dk
 - Jonas Lindenskov Nielsen, joln@itu.dk